elysiajs/documentation/docs/plugins/jwt.md

 Type strict validation for JWT payload.

 ---
-Below is a config extends from [cookie](https://npmjs.com/package/cookie)
+Below is a config that extends from [cookie](https://npmjs.com/package/cookie)

 ### alg
 @default `HS256`